Sooryasanand/Sooryasanand/README.md

 ### Hi there 👋, my name is Soorya Sanand
-Hi, I am Soorya, I am a 16-year-old teenager who loves to code apps and study new languages.
+Hi, I am Soorya, I am developer who loves to code apps and study new languages.
 Some of my Projects are listed in the Repositories tab.

 ## 🧰 &nbsp; My toolbox